What Is CAM?

 The Centralized Abuse Management (CAM) system will be a comprehensive web-based system for the documentation of abuse reports and investigations.
 CAM will improve and standardize DHS and OHA abuse reports across multiple populations, replace manual processes and outdated, disparate systems to provide better protection to vulnerable Oregonians.

-In the initial implementation of CAM, the system will be used to document investigations conducted by staff and contracted partners of the Office of Adult Abuse Prevention and Investigation (OAAPI), Aging and People with Physical Disabilities, and Intellectual and Developmental Disabilities Services.
+In the initial implementation of CAM, the system will be used to document investigations conducted by staff and contracted partners of the Office of Training, Investigations and Safety (OTIS), Aging and People with Physical Disabilities, and Intellectual and Developmental Disabilities Services.
 Future phases of the system plan to incorporate investigations conducted by the Addictions and Mental Health Services program and a small portion of Child Welfare investigations.

 Reporting and tracking different components of abuse incidents are difficult, especially when attempts are made to compare information across programs.
 The data systems are antiquated and data elements collected have not been standardized across systems.
 This lack of standardization makes interfaces between systems next to impossible.
 Analyzing data across systems is time consuming and inefficient due to it being a manual process.
 It is the agency’s goal to increase awareness of patterns of abuse in licensed settings and in the community.
 Implementing a single, stable, rules-based solution will improve consistency and data reliability, streamline workflow and increase efficiencies.